 Customs and Traditions of Jeongwol Daeboreum

-• Drinking Gwibalgisul: A tradition of drinking cheongju, a cold clear, strained rice wine to wish for good news all year round.
+- A tradition of drinking cheongju, a cold clear, strained rice wine to bring good news all year round.

-• Cracking bureom: Bureom are nuts such as peanuts, walnuts, pine nuts, chestnuts, and gingko nuts.
+- Bureom are nuts, such as peanuts, walnuts, pine nuts, chestnuts, and gingko nuts.
 A common tradition of Jeongwol Daeboreum is to crack a nut in your mouth early in the morning.
 This is believed to help strengthen teeth and avoid allergies in the coming year.

-• Sharing ogokbap rice: Ogokbap is boiled rice made with five grains.
+- Ogok-bap is steamed rice made with five grains (rice, Foxtail millet, sorghum, red beans, beans, etc).
 The rice is eaten with various wild vegetables and is shared on the eve of Jeongwol Daeboreum as it is believed to bring good luck.

-• Deowipalgi: Deowipalgi literally means "selling of heat."
-This fun tradition involves visiting a friend or family member and calling his or her name before sunrise.
+- Deowipalgi literally means "selling heat."
+This fun, symbolic tradition involves visiting a friend or family member and calling his or her name before sunrise.
 If they respond, they are then told, "Buy my heat!"
 The buyer is then responsible for absorbing all the heat the seller would have otherwise received in the coming summer.